 They have a curated collection of sarees and fabrics from Chanderi and Maheshwar, Ilkal sarees of Karnataka, Tussar from Bihar, Gadwal, Pochampalli, Dharmavaram and many more.
 Also, beautiful heirloom sarees from Banaras and a range of sarees from Kanchipuram are a part of the collection.
 Currently, the brand is designing a new line of timeless sarees which will be announced soon.

 Colorsootra is an idea for the perennially evolving women of today who are free thinkers and yet deeply rooted to tradition.
 They help you with the task of building a timeless trousseau and everyday luxury.
 The average price of products ranges from Rs 8,000 for cotton silk saree to over a lakh for pure zari Kanchipuram sarees.
 You can buy from their vast collection at their store in Bangalore or head over to the social media pages for more information.
+Want to buy silk sarees?
+We’ve got you the best place to buy silk saree in Bangalore.

 Brand Communication Designs by Openhouse